By Arthur Teboul//Updated /7 min read/How-To

 See all MacMD Viewer features or visit the QuickLook extension page for more details.

-MacMD Viewer is the only macOS QuickLook extension that renders Mermaid diagrams and syntax-highlighted code blocks in Finder's preview.
-At $9.99, it includes both the QuickLook extension and a full standalone Markdown viewer app — making it the most complete and future-proof option for Mac users.
+MacMD Viewer renders Mermaid diagrams and syntax-highlighted code blocks directly in Finder's QuickLook preview — something neither QLMarkdown nor Markdown Preview supports.
+At $19.99 one-time, it includes both the QuickLook extension and a full standalone Markdown viewer app.

 Which QuickLook Extension Should You Choose?